OpenKore/openkore/plugins/needs-review/busCommands/trunk/doc/README.txt

 also distribute the source code.
 See <http://www.gnu.org/licenses/> for the full license.

+Use:

+You can send console commands to other openkore clients open.
+You can specify char name or send to all, or send to all there is in a specific field.

+How to Install:
 Copy the plugin to the plugins folder on openkore open sys.txt (control folder ) and change:
 ###### Bus system settings ######
 # Whether to enable the bus system.
 bus 1   # MAKE SURE IT'S 1